tteeoo/rco/README.md

 ```
 $ git clone https://github.com/tteeoo/rco
 $ cd rco
-$ ./configure.sh
 # ./install.sh
 ```
-Note: `$ ./configure.sh` is optional

-Also, you <i>must</i> be in the repo's root directory when running these scripts
+Note: you <i>must</i> be in the repo's root directory when running these scripts

 <br>